matiasvergaras/final-reality-matiasvergaras/README.md

 by [_Square Enix_](https://www.square-enix.com).

+Broadly speaking:

-Broadly speaking for the combat the player has a group of characters to control and a group of enemies controlled by the computer.
-Characters may be from 2 diferent types: Normal Characters and Magic Characters.
-Normal Characters include 3 subclasses: Engineer, Thief and Knight.
-Magic Characters include Black Mages and White Mages.
-Each subclass can equip specific types of weapons (which can be Staves, Knieves, Swords, Bows and Axes) but just one at a time.
-Characters fight enemies (who cannot use magic or weapons) through a turn system.
+- For the combat the player has a group of characters to control and a group of enemies controlled by the computer.b
+- Characters may be from 2 diferent types: Normal Characters and Magic Characters.
+- Normal Characters include 3 subclasses: Engineer, Thief and Knight.
+- Magic Characters include Black Mages and White Mages.
+- Each subclass can equip specific types of weapons (which can be Staves, Knieves, Swords, Bows and Axes) but just one at a time.
+- Characters fight enemies (who cannot use magic or weapons) through a turn system.

 ---